leomao/arch-bootstrap/README.md

 # Arch Bootstrap Script

-**THIS PROJECT IS NOT DONE YET**

-My personal scripts for bootstraping a archlinux system.
+My personal scripts for bootstrapping an archlinux system.
-Not designed to be very flexible.

 # Usage
 1. Boot a computer with arch live image.